remix-run/remix/docs/guides/migrating-react-router-app.md

 #### Asset imports

 Many bundlers use plugins to allow importing various assets like images and fonts.
 These typically come into your component as string representing the filepath of the asset.
-This works the same way in Remix.

 ```js
 import * as React from "react";